Huffy: Financial problems

 On August 13, 2004, Huffy announced that its financial statements had accounting irregularities.
 The price of Huffy stock (Stock symbol: HUF) declined by 40 percent on the next NYSE trading day.
 On August 16, 2004, the NYSE suspended Huffy stock and removed it as a listed stock.
 Finally, on October 20, 2004, Huffy announced that the Huffy Corporation and all its United States and Canadian subsidiaries would file for bankruptcy protection under Chapter 11 of the United States Bankruptcy Code.
-The accounting irregularities included the corporate (mis)use of pension funds.
+The accounting irregularities included the corporate 'misuse' of pension funds.
 The pension program of Huffy Corp is now run by the U.S. federal government, under the Pension Benefit Guarantee Program.